Understanding Irritable Bowel Disease and Inflammatory Bowel Disease!

-So there are two forms of IBD, Ulcerative Colitis or Crohn’s disease, both are Autoimmune Conditions causing chronic inflammation in the gastrointestinal tract.
-Ulcerative colitis affects the large intestines where tiny sores (ulcers) are found on the surface layers of the bowel lining and Crohn’s disease occurs anywhere from the mouth to anus creating ulcers in the gut lining and can extend the entire thickness of the bowel wall!
+So there are two main forms of IBD, Ulcerative Colitis or Crohns disease, both are Autoimmune Conditions (the immune system attacking itself) causing chronic inflammation in the gastrointestinal tract.
+Ulcerative colitis affects the large intestines where tiny sores (ulcers) are found on the surface layers of the bowel lining and Crohns’ disease occurs anywhere from the mouth to anus creating ulcers in the gut lining extending to the entire thickness of the bowel wall!

 How does IBS affect the body?